ric-bal/whit-discord-py/README.md

 originally started 28/07/23 on an online IDE <br />
 caused problems so now hosted locally + source code here <br />
 remember to install ffmepg <br />
-dont know if it works for other servers, consider in the future <br />
+dont know if it works for other servers, will consider <br />